splunk/public-o11y-docs/gdi/get-data-in/application/go/instrumentation/instrument-go-application.rst

 Install the Splunk Distribution of OpenTelemetry Go manually
 ==================================================================

-Follow these instructions to install the Splunk Distribution of OpenTelemetry Go.
+If you don't use the guided setup, follow these instructions to manually install the Splunk Distribution of OpenTelemetry Go.

 .. _install-enable-go-instrumentation: